What is the Bureau of General Services—Queer Division?

 Where is the Bureau of General Services—Queer Division located?

-The Bureau was formerly hosted by Strange Loop Gallery from November 15, 2012 through the end of August 2013, and resided at 83A Hester St. from September 2013 through September 2014.
+Previously, the Bureau was hosted by Strange Loop Gallery from November 15, 2012 through the end of August 2013, and resided at 83A Hester St. from September 2013 through September 2014.

 When is the Bureau of General Services—Queer Division open?